Meta · Audience Management · 2019 to 2020

 Advertisers could finally answer basic questions about their own audiences.

 Is this audience in a campaign right now?
 How many ad sets does it power?
 Did a colleague or agency partner already use it?
 If I change it, what breaks?
-Without answers, advertisers copied audiences defensively, and accounts accumulated thousands of redundant audiences.
-The Usage Panel answered those questions in place, with the first cross-team and cross-partner view of who else was using an audience.
+The Usage Panel answered all four on the page, with the first view of who else across teams and partner agencies had that audience running.

 Fig. 03 · Search exploration A. Typeahead matching audience names and labels, with time-based queries detected in place and a date range picker opened when one is entered.Account and campaign names shown are demo data.